MystixGX/GLL_Protocol/AI_Human_AGI_White_Paper.md

 ```

 The future of intelligence lies in the harmonious co-evolution of quantum and classical AI capabilities, guided by ethical principles and sustained through structured human engagement.

+📌 Footer – Get Involved & Support the Research
+If you want to participate or discuss any of these topics, feel free to reach me at:
+📧 Geocrafts09@gmail.com – I’d be happy to explain AGI in more detail.

+☕ If you feel like it, you can leave a tip here: Geocrafts09@gmail.com @ PayPal